 - Assisting the client with Advanced Care Planning such as providing information regarding Enduring Power of Attorney and other end of life decision making including Wills and funerals

 - Assisting with Centrelink documentation, carer entitlements and other documentation

-- Providing advocacy and resource information
+- Providing advocacy and resource information.

-Our Massage Therapists works as part of the interdisciplinary team to support the client and carer and are specifically trained to work with people in their homes.
-The massage sessions are tailored according to the clients needs, to promote relaxation of mind and body, thus reducing stress and anxiety.
-Massage also assists with relieving of oedema, digestive and respiratory symptoms.
-In particular it is known to relieve pain and ease soft tissue discomfort associated with inactivity and weakness.
-The benefits of massage are numerous and include:
+Our Massage Therapists work to support the client and carer and have specific training to work with people in their homes.
+The massage sessions are tailored according to the client’s needs, to promote relaxation of mind and body, thus reducing stress and anxiety.
+Massage also assists with relief of symptoms.
+In particular, it is known to relieve pain and ease soft tissue discomfort associated with inactivity and weakness.

-- promoting a range of physiological and psychological changes
+- Promoting a range of physiological and psychological changes

-- general comfort and well-being.
+- General comfort and wellbeing

 Music therapists engage with clients in listening to or making music to enhance, maintain and support their quality of life and sense of wellbeing.
-As part of the interdisciplinary team we use music with people who have specialist palliative needs to help people connect with themselves and their families as they approach death.
-We are specifically trained to use music according to a person’s interests and wishes, whilst assisting with their physical, emotional, spiritual and social needs.
-We also offer music therapy in bereavement.
-Music Therapy may support clients and their families by:
+We use music with people who have specialist palliative needs to help people connect with themselves and their families as they approach death.
+They are specifically trained to use music according to a person’s interests and wishes, whilst assisting with their physical, emotional, spiritual and social needs.
+Music therapy in also offered in bereavement.

 - Facilitating life review and reflection through live and recorded music

 - Providing an alternative way of communicating by writing songs and active music making